Microsoft MVP Jeremy Moskowitz shows you how to prevent disconnect during GP update / force using registry settings.

 How to Prevent a Remote Desktop Connection Drop During GP Update

 Hi, everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this super short video, I’m going to show you how to work around the most annoying thing.
 You’ve seen this.
 You’ve had this problem.
 We’re going to fix it together.

 Let me show you this problem.
 You’ve used RDP and connected as some standard user or as an admin to some endpoint machine.
 You decide you’re going to do something in Group Policy land, and you want to check to see if it’s working.
 So you go to run a Command Prompt and you run “gpupdate /force.”
 You’ve seen this.
 What happens?
 The connection drops.
 That’s no fun.